QingyangKong/knowledge-dump/git/Git Basics.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
+Create a text file in working directory, and check current status.
-This new added file is detected but not added into stage yet, so it shows `nothing added to commit but untracked files present` which means this file cannot be committed.
+This new added file is detected but not added into stage yet, so it shows `nothing added to commit but untracked files present` which means this file won't be committed.

-Use `git add {file}` to add the to stage
 `git add firstFile.txt`
 `git status`
-Add this file into stage and check git status again:
 ```
 On branch master